 Service delivery team in a managed service provider

 You are part of a service delivery team within a managed service provider.
-You are managing multiple customers - each with their own service level requirements, management contracts, etc.
+You are managing multiple customers, each with separate service level requirements and management contracts.

 In this case, it is helpful to partition IT resources into multiple tenant - where IT resources of each of your customers is managed as a separate tenant.
 You can apply different management processes to each customer, measure and report on service levels delivered for each customer, etc.

 OpsRamp tenancy model consists of two core constructs - Partner and Client.

 - A partner is the master tenant, representing your OpsRamp account.

 - A client is a sub-tenant of a partner.

 Most features in OpsRamp function within the scope of a partner or client, allowing you to apply different management regimes to different clients.